University Medical Centre Ljubljana

 -

-Symptom relief OngoingThis study tests whether acupuncture can reduce migraine pain and lower signs of brain stress and inflammation in the blood.
-Researchers will compare three types of gentle stimulation—laser, electro, and traditional acupuncture—in 75 adults with migraines.
-The goal is to find a s…
+Symptom relief OngoingThis study looks at whether acupuncture can reduce migraine pain and lower signs of inflammation and brain stress in the blood.
+Researchers will compare three types of gentle stimulation: laser, electro, and traditional acupuncture.
+75 adults with migraines will receive treatment…

 Phase: NA • Sponsor: University Medical Centre Ljubljana • Aim: Symptom relief